Admissions & Records

 We hope you are staying safe and healthy during this time.
 We want to provide you an update on grading and refund options in light of Covid-19.
 These updates are for classes taken in the Spring 2020 semester only.

-- How can I tell if my class is available as P/NP?
+- Class is found in your Viking Portal.
 In your Viking Portal, click on the “Manage Classes” tile.
-On the left-hand side, click on “Update Grading Basis,” classes that are available as P/NP will be listed here.
-If your class is not on this list, it is currently not available for P/NP.
-More information will be forthcoming regarding possible changes in classes available for P/NP.
+On the left-hand side, click on “Update Grading Basis,” classes that are available to be updated electronically will be listed there.
+If you do not see your class listed there, proceed to option B.

 You may withdraw ‘W’ from your course(s) in your Viking Portal up until May 27, 2020.
 Due to the impact of Covid-19, the ‘W’ grade will be changed to an Excused Withdraw ‘EW’ grade at the end of the spring semester.
 If you are not using the California Promise Grant or Financial Aid, you will automatically be approved and issued a refund.

 - How will this impact Financial Aid?
 Due to changes from the Federal government for this spring 2020 semester only, this will not impact you.
 It will not trigger a repayment or negatively impact your Satisfactory Academic Progress (SAP).